 This training program is funded by a National Research Service Award (NRSA) sponsored by NHLBI.
 The NRSA program provides funding to research institutions to support pre- and post-doctoral training in areas of particular interest to the Institute and to prepare individuals for careers in biomedical and behavioral research.

 Under the conditions of the NRSA that supports our program, trainees receive a 12 month stipend for each year of the program, where the amount of the stipend is very generous and equivalent to that offered by other training programs in the NCSU Department of Statistics.
 Trainees also receive tuition and fees.
 Funds are also available for trainee travel to scientific conferences that are relevant to their professional development.

 As with all NRSA predoctoral training programs, trainees are required to pursue their research training full-time and must be U.S. citizens, noncitizen nationals, or legal permanent residents of the United States.
 Persons on temporary or student visas are not eligible.
-Trainees are selected from among student applicants to the Ph.D. program in the Department of Statistics at NCSU and from current Ph.D. students in the Department who express interest in biostatistics.
-Thus, qualifications for applicants to the program are identical to those for applicants to the Department's Ph.D. program.
+Trainees are selected from among student applicants to the Ph.D. programs in the Department of Statistics at NCSU and the Department of Biostatistics and Bioinformatics at Duke and from current Ph.D. students in both programs.
+Qualifications for applicants to the program are identical to those for applicants to both Ph.D. programs.

-Interested applicants and current students in the Department should contact the Program Director.
-One or more trainee slots will be available for the 2012-2013 academic year.
+Interested applicants and current students in each Department should contact the Program Co-Director.

-The experience for trainees who begin the program as current students in the Department will be similar, tailored the individual trainee's situation.
+The experience for trainees who begin the program as current students in either Department will be similar, tailored the individual trainee's situation.